What’s A Variance In Real Estate And How Can I Get One?

 Hopefully you’re gaining a general understanding of how a variance works at this point.
 However, with any process involving local governments and rules that vary by municipality, questions are sure to arise.
 Let’s take a look at a few of the most common ones.

-So, is the variance granted to a person or a place?
+In other words, is the variance granted to a person or a place?
 Does the variance expire when it’s sold to a new owner?
 How does this vary (no pun intended) depending on the use of the variance?
 Let’s dive in and answer a few of these questions.

 If a variance has been vested, meaning it’s been acted upon, it’ll stay with the property to prevent a future charge against the new owner of violating a zoning regulation.
 However, if the variance hasn’t been acted on, there’s no guarantee that a new homeowner will be granted the same variance.